-Osteonecrosis of the jaw (ONJ)
+Osteonecrosis of the Jaw (ONJ)

-Cases of ONJ have been reported in patients treated with sunitinib.
-The majority of cases were reported in patients who had received prior or concomitant treatment with intravenous bisphosphonates, for which ONJ is an identified risk.
-Caution should therefore be exercised when sunitinib and intravenous bisphosphonates are used either simultaneously or sequentially.
+ONJ has been uncommonly observed in clinical trials and has been reported in post-marketing experience in patients treated with sunitinib.
+The majority of cases occurred in patients who had received prior or concomitant treatment with intravenous (IV) bisphosphonates, for which ONJ is an identified risk.
+Caution should therefore be exercised when sunitinib and IV bisphosphonates are used either simultaneously or sequentially.

-Invasive dental procedures are also an identified risk factor.
+Invasive dental procedures are also an identified risk factor for ONJ.
 Prior to treatment with sunitinib, a dental examination and appropriate preventive dentistry should be considered.
-In patients who have previously received or are receiving intravenous bisphosphonates, invasive dental procedures should be avoided if possible (see section 4.8).
+In patients being treated with sunitinib, who have previously received or are receiving IV bisphosphonates, invasive dental procedures should be avoided, if possible.

-Tumour lysis syndrome (TLS)
+Tumor Lysis Syndrome (TLS)

-Cases of TLS, some fatal, have been rarely observed in clinical trials and have been reported in postmarketing surveillance in patients treated with sunitinib.
-Risk factors for TLS include high tumour burden, pre-existing chronic renal insufficiency, oliguria, dehydration, hypotension, and acidic urine.
-These patients should be monitored closely and treated as clinically indicated, and prophylactic hydration should be considered.
+Cases of TLS, some fatal, have been rarely observed in clinical trials and have been reported in post-marketing experience in patients treated with sunitinib.
+Patients generally at risk of TLS are those with high tumor burden prior to treatment.
+These patients should be monitored closely and treated as clinically indicated.